Just another day in Ukraine's hell

 For her and the other inhabitants of Lysychansk’s Public School #8 (the number has been changed to conceal its identity, as Russian forces have bombed schools nearby), that constitutes a small triumph amid months of hell.

-Lysychansk is an unremarkable city in northeastern Ukraine, 700km east of the capital, Kyiv.
+Lysychansk is an unremarkable city in northeastern Ukraine, 700 km east of the capital, Kyiv.
 Its prewar population hovered just under 100,000, with most of those employed at local chemical plants.
 It is in many ways typical of the sort of slowly decaying industrial towns that dot the landscape across so much of the former Soviet Union.

 Now, however, Lysychansk finds itself at the center of a great drama.